eclipse-ibeji/ibeji/docs/design/README.md

 ### Unsubscribe

-Unsubscribe from an entity's data feed.
+Unsubscribe from a property's data feed.

 #### Request